Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

 It follows from the two previous inequalities that

-thus, provided that $s_p$ is nonzero,
+thus, provided that $s_n$ is nonzero,

-Let us proceed by contradiction and assume that there exists a quantity $C$ such that, for arbitrarily large values of $p$, the quantity $\yesc^{(p)}(p)$ is not larger than $C$.
-Then, according to inequality \cref{growth_esc_point_trav_frame}, for such values of $p$ the quantity $\yesc^{(p)}(0)$ is large negative, and according to inequality \cref{control_escape} controlling the growth of $\xesc(\cdot)$, the quantity $s_p$ must be large positive.
-According to the technical hypothesis \cref{hyp_vicinty_max_vel}, it follows that, for such sufficiently large values of $p$,
+Let us proceed by contradiction and assume that there exists a quantity $C$ such that, for arbitrarily large positive values of $n$, the quantity $\xiesc^{(n)}(n)$ is not larger than $C$.
+Then, according to inequality \cref{growth_esc_point_trav_frame}, for such values of $n$ the quantity $\xiesc^{(n)}(0)$ is large negative, and according to inequality \cref{control_escape} controlling the growth of $\xesc(\cdot)$, the quantity $s_n$ must be large positive.
+According to the technical hypothesis \cref{hyp_vicinty_max_vel}, it follows that, for such large enough positive values of $n$,

-a contradiction with the definition of $\barsescsup$. \Cref{lem:growth_yesc_of_p} is proved. \end{proof} The following lemma is a slight variant of \cref{lem:upper_bound_final_energy} above. \begin{lemma}[boundedness of energy at the end of the time intervals, variant] For every positive integer $p$, if the integer $q(p)$ is chosen sufficiently large, then the quantity
+a contradiction with the definition of $\barsescsup$. \Cref{lem:growth_xiesc_of_n} is proved. \end{proof} \paragraph{Origin of time intervals: upper bound on the final energy, variant.} The following lemma is a slight variant of \cref{lem:upper_bound_final_energy} above. \begin{lemma}[boundedness of energy at the end of the time intervals, variant] For every positive integer $n$, if the integer $p(n)$ is chosen large enough, then the quantity

-is bounded from above by a quantity that does not depend on $p$. \end{lemma} \begin{proof} According to the definition (\cref{def_yHom_yesc_yEsc}) of $\yHom(\cdot)$,
+is bounded from above by a quantity that does not depend on $n$. \end{lemma} \begin{proof} According to the definition (\cref{def_xiHom_xiesc_xiEsc}) of $\xiHom(\cdot)$,

-thus, according to inequality (\cref{upp_bd_xInit_p}),
+thus, according to inequality (\cref{upp_bd_xInit_n}),

-Thus, for every positive quantity $p$, if the integer $q(p)$ is chosen sufficiently large, then the quantity $\yHom^{(p)}(p)$ is arbitrarily large, and in particular larger than the point $\cCut p$.
+Thus, for every positive quantity $n$, if the integer $p(n)$ is chosen large enough, then the quantity $\xiHom^{(n)}(n)$ is arbitrarily large positive, and in particular greater than the point $\cCut n$.

-In this case, according to the definition of the localized energy $\eee(\cdot)$ and of the weight function $\chi(\cdot,\cdot)$, since $\chi^{(p)}(y,p)$ equals $e^{cy}$ for every $y$ in the interval $(-\infty,\cCut p]$, the following inequality holds:
+In this case, according to the definition of the localized energy $\eee(\cdot)$ and of the weight function $\chi(\cdot,\cdot)$, since $\chi^{(n)}(\xi,n)$ equals $e^{c\xi}$ for every $\xi$ in the interval $(-\infty,\cCut n]$, the following inequality holds: